moq-wg/moq-transport/draft-lcurley-warp.md

 Media codecs have a wide array of configuration options.
 For example, the resolution, the color space, the features enabled, etc.

-Before playback can begin, the decoder needs to know how the configuration.
+Before playback can begin, the decoder needs to know the configuration.
 This is done via a short payload at the very start of the media file.
-The initialization payload can be cached and reused between segments with the same configuration.
+The initialization payload MAY be cached and reused between segments with the same configuration.

 ## Video {#appendix.video}
 Video is a sequence of pictures (frames) with a presentation timestamp (PTS).

 An I-frame is a frame with no dependencies and is effectively an image file.
 These frames are usually inserted at a frequent interval to support seeking or joining a live stream.
-However they can also improve compression when used at hard scene cuts.
+However they can also improve compression when used at scene boundaries.

 A P-frame is a frame that references on one or more earlier frames.
-These frames are delta-encoded, such that they only encode the changes (typically motion).
+These frames are delta-encoded, such that they only encode the changes (motion).
 This result in a massive file size reduction for most content outside of few notorious cases (ex. confetti).

 A common encoding structure is to only reference the previous frame, as it is simple and minimizes latency: